dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 ## Kela reimbursement

-Kela reimbursement preprocessing is strigtforward and self-explanatory
+Processing is strigtforward and self-explanatory, nothing to declare.

-NB: there are 2 different functions depending on the year

 # EXTRA INFORMATION